 2018 Change in Variables Impact on Equity

 PSEi 17.71% 53,777,808

 PSEi -17.71% (53,777,808)

-2017 Change in Variables Impact on Equity

-PSEi 11.68% 39,503,348

-PSEi -11.68% (39,503,348)

 The fluctuations in PSEi has no impact to profit or loss.

 6. Capital risk management

 The Company maintains a certain level of capital to ensure compliance to statute and to adequately protect the policyholders.
 The level of capital maintained is usually higher than the minimum capital requirements set by the regulators and the amount computed under the Risk-Based Capital ("RBC") Model.